Reef fishing management

 • shark depredation of hooked and released fish.

-You can also watch the following video to learn more ways to help with the pressures of overfishing.
+Watch the video below to learn ways to help with the pressures of overfishing.

 Management measures